thehuntedpie/vs-mods-for-noobs/mods/03-emoji-cards/README.md

 **Asset Types**

 - Itemtype: used to define items in the game
-- Lang: used by the game to define the names of items defined in itemtypes
+- Lang: used by the game to define names and descriptions
 - Textures: can be used by Itemtypes to add textures to items

 ## Tutorial